valery1707/hugo/content/blog/2016-06-30-json-logging-for-spring-applications.markdown

 ```
 The Logstach encoder also provides for a [variety of customizations](https://github.com/logstash/logstash-logback-encoder#custom_field_names) to the way the logs are written.

+A sample application with these configurations is available in [this repository](https://github.com/sdqali/json-log).

 [^1]: ELK - ElasticSearch, Logstash, Kibana is a toolset for analyzing logs.
 An introduction to ELK can be found [here](https://www.elastic.co/webinars/introduction-elk-stack).
 [^2]: [jq](https://stedolan.github.io/jq/) is a command line JSON processor.
 If you work with JSON, jq is a must have tool.